ModFest/website/static/assets/pages/claiming.md

 - Booth entrances are on these paths OR on a shorter with multiple booths connecting to the main path.
 - Effectively, booths have a "street" (path), "number" (district spot), and maybe "unit" (short path spot)

-This breaks up touring into completable parts (districts), and let you tour them like doing a paper round!
+This breaks up touring into completable parts (districts), and lets you tour them like a paper round!

 ---